alok-96/Guess-My_Number/README.md

 # Guess-My-Number
-In this game there is a secret number between 1 to 20 and we have guess that number as early as posiible.
+In this game there is a secret number between 1 to 20 and we have to guess that number as early as posiible.

 # How to play
 - Enter a number between 1 and 20 in the input box.